CliffordIsaboke/yolo/AnsibleExplanation.md

 -checked out in the stage two created a folder called stage two.
--created a vagrant configuration file that i used to provision a server with IP address 192.168.60.4
+-created a vagrant configuration file that i used to provision a server with IP address 192.168.60.4 -Define the hostname and as well as the app name.